OKLAHOMA

 • The school-level student-to-administrator ratio is higher than the regional and national averages.

 • Oklahoma’s per-student spending on school-level administrators is lower than the regional and national averages.
+Only two states spend less per student on school administration.

 • School administration includes principals and assistant principals.